suvojit004/jobsforwomen/docs/OPERATIONS_RUNBOOK.md

 - **EFS burst credits** are worth watching if upload volume grows; bursting throughput is fine at current scale.
 - **Moving uploads to S3** is what unlocks multi-task scaling.
 The change is contained: `shared/utils/fileStorage.ts` is the only module touching the filesystem, and its HMAC signed-URL layer maps cleanly onto S3 presigned URLs.

-### 4.6 Recipe — any Docker host or VPS
+### 4.6 Recipe — any Docker host or VPS (current production deployment)

-1. Provision PostgreSQL and Redis (managed, or as additional containers).
+**This is what is actually running today**, on a self-managed AWS EC2 instance.
+See the migration note at the top of this document.

+1. Provision PostgreSQL and Redis. **Confirmed current setup:** both run locally on the same EC2 host (not managed — Render Postgres and Upstash have been fully decommissioned). `DATABASE_URL` and `REDIS_URL` on the live host point at `localhost` (or the Docker bridge network's internal hostname if Postgres/Redis are containers rather than native host services — confirm which on the box itself).
 2. Run both images from §4.2 and §4.3, with a named volume or bind mount for uploads.
+3. Terminate TLS and reverse-proxy with nginx.
+Two host-level configs ship in the repo — install either the way `frontend/nginx.host.conf`'s own header comments describe (`sudo cp <file> /etc/nginx/sites-available/<domain>`, symlink into `sites-enabled`, `certbot --nginx -d <domain> -d www.<domain>`):
-3. Terminate TLS and reverse-proxy with nginx. `backend/nginx.conf` is a working starting point: HTTP→HTTPS redirect, TLS 1.2/1.3, HSTS, gzip, `client_max_body_size 10M` (matching Multer's cap), and a `/socket.io/` location with upgrade headers and 86400s timeouts.
+   * **`backend/nginx.conf`** — `api.jobsforwomen.info`: HTTP→HTTPS redirect, TLS 1.2/1.3, HSTS, gzip, `client_max_body_size 10M` (matching Multer's cap), and a `/socket.io/` location with upgrade headers and 86400s timeouts.
+   * **`frontend/nginx.host.conf`** — `jobsforwomen.info` + `www`, reverse-proxying to the frontend container on `127.0.0.1:8080`.
+Not to be confused with `frontend/nginx.conf`, which runs *inside* that container.
+   * **`frontend/nginx.static.host.conf`** — the no-container alternative: serves a `npm run build` output copied straight to `/var/www/jobsforwomen.info` on the host.
+Simpler deploys (`cp -r dist/*`, no image rebuild) at the cost of losing the container's isolation.
+Use one frontend approach, not both.
-4. Issue certificates with Certbot — the config already includes the `/.well-known/acme-challenge/` location. **Verify the renewal timer is active** (`systemctl list-timers | grep certbot`); an expired certificate is a total outage.
+4. Issue certificates with Certbot — both host configs already include the `/.well-known/acme-challenge/` location. **Verify the renewal timer is active** (`systemctl list-timers | grep certbot`); an expired certificate is a total outage.
 5. `docker exec` into the API container and run `npx prisma migrate deploy`.

 > The CSP in `backend/nginx.conf` sets `script-src 'none'; style-src 'none'`, which blocks the Swagger UI at `/api/v1/api-docs` from rendering.
 Relax it for that path or accept that the docs page will not load.
+> `frontend/nginx.host.conf` ships with its CSP commented out/unset — the frontend needs `script-src`/`connect-src` open enough for the React bundle and its API calls to work, unlike the backend's deliberately locked-down policy.

 ---

 ## 5. Final deployment on the company domain

-The current deployment uses platform-provided hostnames (`*.onrender.com`, `*.vercel.app`).
+> **Status: this cutover has been carried out.** Production now serves `jobsforwomen.info` / `api.jobsforwomen.info` directly from the EC2 host (§4.6), not the platform-provided `*.onrender.com` / `*.vercel.app` hostnames this section was originally written against.
+The checklist below is kept as the record of what the cutover required — useful if the domain, certificates, or CORS allowlist ever need to be reconstructed or audited, or if the company migrates to a *different* host in the future.
+Treat "Moving to the company's own domain touches seven places" as *the seven places that were touched*, not a pending task list.

 Moving to the company's own domain touches seven places.
 Missing any one of them produces a partially-working site, which is harder to debug than a clean failure.

 The repo already anticipates this layout — `backend/nginx.conf` and `backend/src/shared/utils/swagger.ts` both reference `api.jobsforwomen.info`: